How to be more green at the hut.

 Glass recycling is available in the Waterloo car park.
 Composting is right outside the front door.
-The council recycling bin (when available) is for cans and plastic bottles.
+The club’s council recycling bin should be behind the Waterloo Hotel and is for cans and plastic bottles.
 When not available it would be great if you could take these home to recycle.
 Paper can be used for starting the fire or composted.
 Egg boxes and newspapers are appropriate for the composter.
-All other rubbish (hopefully not very much) can be dropped in the WMC bin in the Waterloo car park.
+All other rubbish (hopefully not very much) can be dropped in the WMC council bin behind the Waterloo Hotel.
 Rubbish is very easy to separate in the kitchen at PYC as there are containers provided.
 It is a good idea to take down glass recycling each time you visit the Waterloo car park as all those bottles get heavy and awkward by the end of a weekend.

 3. Think before you flush

 If it’s yellow stay mellow.
 If it’s brown flush it down.
 Obviously you should also consider other hut users.

 4. Turn lights off if you’re not using them